sous-chefs/java/README.md

 ## `java_certificate` LWRP

-This cookbook the `java_certificate` LWRP which simplifies adding certificates to a java keystore.
+This cookbook contains the `java_certificate` LWRP which simplifies adding certificates to a java keystore.
 It can also populate the keystore with a certificate retrieved from a given SSL end-point.
 It defaults to the default keystore `<java_home>/jre/lib/security/cacerts` with the